 Tutorial to recover lost photos/videos after High Sierra update quickly

-Step 1: Download, install and launch iBoysoft Mac Data Recovery on Mac.
+Step 1: Download, install and launch iBoysoft Data Recovery for Mac on Mac.

 Step 2: Select the hard drive where you lost photos or videos from and click "Next" to scan for the lost important files on this drive.